 Dividend waiver template

-A shareholder may decide to waive his rights to a single dividend distribution, or to all dividends declared within a financial year, or indefinitely.
-Your accountant should be able to provide you with the specific wording for your needs.
+A shareholder may decide to waive their rights to a single dividend distribution, to all dividends declared within a financial year, or to waive those rights indefinitely.

-An example template – to waive rights to a single dividend – would look like this.
+An example template – to waive rights to a single dividend – would look like this:

 WAIVER OF DIVIDEND